rritec/Cloud-Data-Engineering/03-Azure-Data-Factory(ADF)/ADF27_Recursive Files.md

-# How to Load the data from from Recursive Folders :
+# How to Load the data from Recursive Folders :

 ## INTRODUCTION :